redgeoff/grocery-shopping-bot/README.md

 ### Subsequent Deployments

-Change the desired files and then run `serverless deploy --verbose`
+Change the desired files and then run `npx serverless deploy --verbose`

 ## Remove from AWS

-    $ serverless remove --verbose
+    $ npx serverless remove --verbose